AlgoMaster Logo

 subarray is a contiguous sequence of elements within the array.

-But the challenge arises when the array contains negative numbers, making it tricky to decide which elements to include.
+The problem becomes harder when the array contains negative numbers, since we need to decide which elements to include and which to skip.

 For example, in the array: